leandrob13/Electronic-Ruminations/posts/minilogue-xd-subharmonikorg.md

 the [Prologue](https://www.korg.com/us/products/synthesizers/prologue/) and the [NTS-1](https://www.korg.com/us/products/synthesizers/prologue/),
 and you can program all of them with the help of the [logue-sdk](https://korginc.github.io/logue-sdk/).

+&nbsp;

-I already own an the NTS-1 and programmed an oscillator for it, the [Subharmonikorg](/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1), so I wanted to hear how the same implementation would sound on a polyphonic synth.
+I already own the NTS-1 and programmed an oscillator for it.
+I called it The Subharmonikorg and I explained all about it in [this post](/posts/subharmonikorg-subharmonic-oscillators-for-the-korg-nts-1).
+Obviously I wanted to hear how the same implementation would sound on a polyphonic synth.
 Fortunately, I didn't have to change the C++ code used for the NTS-1 in order to make it work in the Minilogue-XD.
 Despite the fact, I kept two separate `.cpp` files for each just in case I could implement certain features in one of them that wouldn't sound ok in the other.

 &nbsp;